awsdocs/amazon-workdocs-administration-guide/doc_source/permissions.md

 The following permissions apply to user roles for shared folders:

 **Note**
-Permissions applied for a folder also apply to the sub\-bolders and files in that folder\.
+Permissions applied for a folder also apply to the sub\-folders and files in that folder\.
 + **View** – View the contents of a shared folder\.
 + **View sub\-folders** – View a sub\-folder\.
 + **View shares** – View the other users a folder is shared with\.